Important information: The value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 That’s also why he’s not too worried about the current state of the UK market.
 Though he sees in it good recovery potential and likes its price compared to international markets, his focus still lies with individual stocks rather than the macro backdrop: “Our focus is very much on our stocks and a bottom up process.”

 More on the Liontrust UK Growth Fund

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
+This fund invests in a relatively small number of companies and so may carry more risk than funds that are more diversified.
 Select 50 is not a personal recommendation to buy or sell a fund.
-This fund invests in a relatively small number of companies and so may carry more risk than funds that are more diversified.
-This fund invests more heavily than others in smaller companies, which can carry a higher risk because their share prices may be more volatile than those of larger companies.
+This fund may use financial derivative instruments for investment purposes, which may expose the fund to a higher degree of risk and can cause investments to experience larger than average price fluctuations.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.